vintaylor/Kaleidoscope-MouseKeys/README.md

 The plugin provides a `MouseKeys` object, with the following methods and properties available:

-### `.speed` and `.speedDelay`
+### `.speed`, `.speedDelay`, and `.speedLimit`

-> These two control the speed of the mouse cursor, when a movement key is held.
+> These three control the speed of the mouse cursor, when a movement key is held.
-> The former, `.speed`, controls the amount of pixels the cursor moves, when it
+> The first, `.speed`, controls the amount of pixels the cursor moves, when it
 > has to move, and defaults to 1.
-The latter, `.speedDelay` is the amount of
+The second, `.speedDelay` is the amount of
-> time - in milliseconds - to wait between two movements, and defaults to 0, no
+> time - in milliseconds - to wait between two movements, and defaults to 1
-> delay.
+> millisecond.
+The last, `.speedLimit` is the maximum number of pixels the cursor
+> is allowed to move in each movement, along each axis.

 ### `.accelSpeed` and `.accelDelay`